Resources for sustainable, affordable travel

 Welcome to the Minimalist Journeys Travel Resources page, a curated list of the tools and websites we recommend so that you too can experience more by living with less.
 This list is designed to make your trip planning a breeze and your travels more affordable.

 Online Travel Agencies

 - Expedia Group, Inc, a publicly traded US company which includes brands like CarRentals, CheapTickets, Expedia, HomeAway, Hotels.com, Hotwire, Orbitz, Travelocity, Trivago and Venere.
 They publicly state that as a Group, they support the United Nations’ Sustainable Development Goals – initiatives that are focused on protecting the planet, providing quality education, advancing equality, and enabling a more tolerant, just, and peaceful world.
-To date, the Group’s corporate social responsibility efforts are aligned with 8 of the 17 United Nations Sustainable Development Goals, and there is room for improvement, as CSRHub’s rating of 32/100.
+To date, the Group’s corporate social responsibility efforts are aligned with 8 of the 17 United Nations Sustainable Development Goals, and there is room for improvement, as CSRHub’s rating of 32/100 attests.

-- Bookings Holdings also a publicly traded US company comprising brands like Agoda, Booking.com, Kayak, Momondo and Priceline.
+- Bookings Holdings is also a publicly traded US company comprising brands like Agoda, Booking.com, Kayak, Momondo and Priceline.
 Their latest Corporate Responsibilities Report is easy to find.

-So one way or the other, if you are booking travel online and not directly with the supplier, there is a good chance that you will be using one of these two companies.
+If you are booking travel components online and not directly with the supplier, there is a good chance you will be using one of these two companies.

 We hardly ever use just one website for all our travel needs but when we do, our go-to website is Expedia.
 We’ve only had excellent experiences with them so far.
 Expedia has a sufficiently large selection of airline(seat)s, hotels etc. It is easy to make and manage bookings via the website and/or app.
 Prices are similar as you’ll find elsewhere (sometimes cheaper), and you can save an extra 10% or more with Expedia Rewards member prices.